whamcloud/rust-libzfs/libzfs-sys/README.md

 ## Overview

 Bindings created using [rust bindgen](https://github.com/rust-lang-nursery/rust-bindgen) and written to the src dir.
-To rebuild bindings, delete `src/bindings.rs` and run `cargo build`.
+To rebuild bindings run `cargo build`.

 ## ZFS version